Like every couple in their early marriage years, my husband and I have had our fair share of young love bumps and blues.

-Here are 4 habits that couples in their early married years learn to cultivate
+Here are 4 habits that newlywed couples learn to cultivate

 1. They talk

-At one point my conflict resolution ‘arsenal’ consisted of “let’s sit down and talk this out and we won’t stop till it’s done“.
+At one point my conflict resolution arsenal consisted of “let’s sit down and talk this out till its done“.

 We tend to marry our opposites and my husband has always been the ruminator – chewing over things (preferably in his man cave), loving his peace and quiet.

-It didn’t take long before we began to figure out that over-aggressiveness and passivity weren’t a great marriage going to make.
+It didn’t take long to figure out that over-aggressiveness and passivity weren’t a great marriage going to make.

 Good communication is central in marriage.
-Couples who thrive purpose early to pursue peace, not just the absence of conflict.
+And couples who thrive pursue real peace, not just the absence of conflict.

 They learn to die to individualistic ideas and preferences, to go the extra mile, for the sake of their spouse and the relationship.

 It takes time and effort to build a strong marriage.

 But a lot of times we are unaware of kind of work involved when we first get married.